rajshritotla/1984-generative-graphics/README.md

     Sketch -> Import Libarary -> Add Library

     If any supporting library for the application is missing, errors could be seen in the IDE console.
 In that case install those libraries as well.<br/>
         **WARNING**: For the access on the webcamera to work, you MUST allow camera access for Processing.
-On Macs, go to security and privacy, then under the selection bar on the left panel, select camera.
+* On Macs, go to security and privacy, then under the selection bar on the left panel, select camera.
 Check the box for Processing and the application should have access to the camera now.
-* if you are using a Mac Catalina, there might be some problems with the Video library.
+    * if you have Catalina, there might be some problems with the Video library.
 A workaround it is listed below under ISSUES.
+* On Windows, go to Start, Settings, Privacy, and Camera, then check off the box for Processing to allow camera usage of the application.

 3. Copy "fist.xml" file to: